eandf/notify-cyber/README.md

 ## Overview

-Notify Cyber was a dynamic cybersecurity news aggregation platform created by Mehmet Yilmaz and Dylan Eck in May 2023.
-It operated from June 1, 2023, to October 31, 2025, successfully providing timely and relevant security news to over 17,000 visitors.
+Notify Cyber was a dynamic cybersecurity news aggregation platform created by **Mehmet Yilmaz** and **Dylan Eck** in **May 2023**.
+It operated from **June 1, 2023** to **October 31, 2025** where it successfully provided timely and relevant security news to over 17,000 visitors.
 The project gained initial visibility through a popular Reddit post and created numerous opportunities for its developers.
 This repository now hosts a static, open source version of the original website, preserving its design and functionality as a snapshot in time.

 ## Project Vision